 Credit repair may not have the best reputation as financial services go, but it’s a federally protect right.
-There are two main credit repair laws that guarantee consumers the right to correct errors in their credit report.
-There are also laws in every state that regulate the credit repair industry and service providers.
+There are two main credit repair laws that guarantee consumers the right to correct errors in their credit reports.
+There are also laws in many states that regulate the credit repair industry and service providers.

 It’s important to note that credit repair is legal in all 50 states.
 There’s a federal law that guarantees consumers the right to dispute information in their credit report to have it corrected.
 There’s also a federal law that outlines how credit repair companies can provide services to consumers.
 These two laws basically set the foundation for how credit repair works in the U.S.

 The Fair Credit Reporting Act (FCRA) is the law that essentially created the credit repair process back in 1970.
 Small private companies started providing consumer credit histories in summary reports to banks starting in the 1960s.
 The reports helped banks make lending decisions for local customers.
 But consumers found that these reports weren’t always entirely accurate.
 Since this affected people’s ability to qualify for loans, the federal government stepped in to regulate credit reporting.